|Nutrition Facts (per serving)|

 Make the Chile Paste

-Toast the chiles on a hot griddle or skillet over medium heat until browned, but not burned.
+Toast all of the chiles on a hot griddle or in a skillet over medium heat until browned, but not burned.

-Remove the seeds and veins, then place the chiles in a bowl and cover them with very hot water for 15 to 20 minutes.
+Remove the seeds and veins and discard; place the chiles in a bowl, cover them with very hot water, and let sit for 15 to 20 minutes.

-Process chiles and vinegar in a blender to make a paste.
+Place the chilies and vinegar in a blender and process to make a paste.

 Coat the meat with half of the chile paste.

-Cover loosely with plastic wrap and let it marinate overnight in the refrigerator.
+Cover loosely with plastic wrap and let the meat marinate overnight in the refrigerator.

 Cook the Meat

-Pour the water into a Dutch oven or deep casserole dish and add the coarsely chopped onion, bay leaves, diced garlic and the remaining chile paste.
+Preheat the oven to 350 F. Pour the 1 cup of water into a Dutch oven or deep casserole dish.
+Add the coarsely chopped onion, bay leaves, chopped garlic, and the remaining chile paste.

 Finish and Serve the Birria